onmetal/documentation/docs/index.md

 manage IP to MAC address resolutions, caching and cache invalidation.
 There is no need to care about multiplying packets of broadcasts, which could lead to micro-congestions and noisy-neighbor issues anymore.

-### Gardener on Metal does not support live migration of VMs.
+### Gardener on Metal does not support live migration of VMs
 Instead a cloud native application follows the cloud native principle, that single service instances are not handled like pets but like cattle.
 This means that any part of a Cloud Native Application may be terminated without impact of service availability.
 Instead of live migration, Gardener on Metal sends SIGKILL signals to the application so it can be removed